SUSAN R. GREENE, Ph.D.

 2001-2004

-AN FRANCISCO COUNTY JAIL, San Francisco, CA – Instructor, Bookmaking.
-Worked with incarcerated women to make books that were sent to their children Often with a recording of mother reading to encourage literacy.
+SAN FRANCISCO COUNTY JAIL, San Francisco, CA – Instructor, Bookmaking.
+Worked with incarcerated women to make books that were sent to their children – Often with a recording of mother reading to encourage literacy.

 1998-2000